monty5811/stcolumbas.freechurch.org/src/_headlines/2020-08-07-return-to-the-building.md

 We are planning to start our morning services on Sunday 6th September.

-In line with government guidelines we will be limited to a maximum of 50 people initially but we hope to be able to increase numbers and available services in October subject to any changes in the government guidelines.
+In line with government guidelines, we will initially be limited to a maximum of 50 people per service.
+There will be no evening services during September, but we hope to be able to increase numbers and available services from October, subject to any changes in the government guidelines.

-As all of this is new and challenging - we are starting of with a staged approach to get used to the various protocols that need to be followed.
-There will be no Kids’ Church and Crèche provision in September.
-But we hope that by October there will be Kids' Church, Crèche and an in person evening service.
+All of this is new and challenging, so we are starting off with a staged approach to get used to the various protocols that need to be followed.
+As such, there will be no Kids’ Church and Crèche provision in September.
+But we hope that by October there will be Kids' Church, Crèche and an in-person evening service.

 Despite all these restrictions, we are so looking forward to welcoming you in church and to having the opportunity, at last, to worship with at least some of